 If beside your best effort you find yourself staring down at a skillet of lumpy gravy, don’t dismay.
 Transfer the gravy to a food processor or blender and pulse until the lumps are gone!

 Next, begin adding the vegetable broth.
 Again, you’ll want to add this slowly while simultaneously whisking.

 Once the vegetable broth is added, add other ingredients like nutritional yeast flakes, salt, and pepper to taste.

-Delicious Recipes to Serve with Veg Gravy
+What to Serve with Vegan Gravy

 Also, if you’re contemplating serving more vegan entrees for Thanksgiving, you’ll love the nutritional information highlighted in this Vegan Thanksgiving Benefits post!